shendurelab/MPRAflow/README.md

 # MPRAflow

-**IMPORTANT NOTE: MPRAflow will not developed further!
-Please use [MPRAsnakeflow](https://github.com/kircherlab/MPRAsnakeflow) for a more advanced pipeline with lots of improvements and fixes.**
+<code style="color: red"> **IMPORTANT NOTE: MPRAflow will not developed further!
+Please use [MPRAsnakeflow](https://github.com/kircherlab/MPRAsnakeflow) for a more advanced pipeline with lots of improvements and fixes.** </code>